sylwiavargas/SEC-Snacks/sec-messages/general-resources.md

 5. Ask an instructor or a coach
 If you do come up to us, we expect you to tell us the following: “This is the component tree (have it drawn).
 This is the error I am having.
 I have googled this and that, console.logged/used debugger here and here, and tried to solve it with this and that person.
 What am I missing?“.

+### Mod 5 reminder
+Ask us questions ONLY after you have googled, and asked your colleagues, all-about-code or stack overflow; before coming here, send us a message describing what the problem is, and what you’ve googled so far;

 ---

 ## Before pair programming